Karlsruhe: Shipping

 Two ports on the Rhine provide transport capacity on cargo ships, especially for petroleum products.

 Airport

 The nearest airport is part of the Baden Airpark (officially Flughafen Karlsruhe/Baden-Baden) about 45 km southwest of Karlsruhe, with regular connections to airports in Germany and Europe in general.
 Frankfurt International Airport can be reached in about an hour and a half by car (one hour by Intercity Express); Stuttgart Airport can be reached in about one hour (about an hour and a half by train and S-Bahn).
+Karlsruhe also has an area control centre for flights at 24,500 feet in altitude and above over southern and eastern Germany.

 Streets

 Karlsruhe is at the Bundesautobahn 5 and the Bundesstraße 10.
 In the city there is a good bike lane infrastructure.

 Two interesting facts in transportation history are that both Karl Drais, the inventor of the bicycle, as well as Karl Benz, the inventor of the automobile were born in Karlsruhe.
 Benz was born in Mühlburg, which later became a borough of Karlsruhe (in 1886).
 Benz also studied at the Karlsruhe University.
 Benz's wife Bertha took the world's first long distance-drive with an automobile from Mannheim to Karlsruhe-Grötzingen and Pforzheim (see Bertha Benz Memorial Route).
 Their professional lives led both men to the neighboring city of Mannheim, where they first applied their most famous inventions.